hans/hans.github.com/_posts/2016-08-16-solving-language.md

 2. This pragmatic reasoning relied on a **model of the world**.
 Bill had to reason that the mug was similar to the cup, not because they look alike but because they are both used for drinking.[^6]
-3. Bill learned **from a single example**, mostly exploiting his model of the world in order to generalize as opposed to an enormous dataset of examples.
+3. Bill made his inference using **a single previous example**.
+This inductive inference relied mostly on his model of the world, as opposed to an enormous dataset of in-domain examples.

 These are three basic properties of Bill the language agent.
-These are three properties that we haven't come anywhere close to solving in a general way.[^7]
+These are three properties that we haven't come anywhere close to solving in a general way.

+(These goals have been recognized in the past, in the course; there's been some [good][7] [recent][8] [work][9] on the specific problems above.
+But I think these objectives should get much more focus under the utilitarian motivation underlying this post.)

 ## Conclusion

 That rather long example was my first stab at picking out **situated** learning problems, where language is a mean rather than an end in itself.
-A minimal amount of thought about the experimental setting yields oodles of tests like this.
-I think it's important to focus on these sorts of tasks, where we can demonstrate the language capabilities our agents learn actually have a real influence on the world.
+It's just one sample from what I see as a large space of underexplored problems.
+Any language researcher worth her salt could engineer a quick solution to this particular scenario.
+The real challenge is to tackle the whole problem class with an integrated solution.
+Why don't we start working on *that?*

-Keep posted for updates on experiments like this --- I'm working hard every day on projects related to this goal at [OpenAI][5].
+Keep posted for updates in this space --- I'm working hard every day on projects related to this goal at [OpenAI][5].
 If you're interested in collaborating or sharing experiences, feel free to get in touch via the comments below or via email.